ewels/clusterflow/README.md

         * Thanks to  [@stu2](https://github.com/stu2) and [@s-andrews](https://github.com/s-andrews)
 	* Support for explicit GRIDEngine queue nomination on the command line
 	* Modules now print their software versions to the log where possible.
+	* New `--merge` (command line) and `@merge_regex` (config file) options to automatically merge input files.
     * New `--runfile_prefix` option to help avoid potential filename clashes.
     * Added compatability with GRIDEngine `~/.sge_request files` (by ignoring them).
       Thanks to [@s-andrews](https://github.com/s-andrews)
     * New tophat module called `tophat` which introduces a workaround for buggy MAPQ reporting by tophat whilst keeping unique alignments.
 Thanks to [@FelixKrueger](https://github.com/FelixKrueger).
         * The previous tophat module is still available if you're not interested in MAPQ scores and would like slightly faster processing.
 This is now called `tophat_broken_MAPQ.cfmod`.
     * Pipeline completion e-mails are now written to disk as well (HTML and plain text)
     * New log file containing the job submission commands as well as the output received from the cluster at submission (usually numeric job identifiers)